 It is enough to specify these functors for $\phi_1\in (\F \downarrow \V)$ and then check associativity for triples.

-\begin{ex} If we start from the trivial Feynman category $\FF=(1,1^{\otimes}, \imath)$ then $\FF^+$ is the Feynman category $\FSurj$ of surjections.
+\begin{ex} If we start from the tautological Feynman category on the trivial category $\FF=(1,1^{\otimes}, \imath)$ then $\FF^+$ is the Feynman category $\FSurj$ of surjections.
 Indeed the possible trees are all linear, that is only have 2--valent vertices, and there is only one decoration.
 Such a rooted tree is specified by its total length $n$ and the permutation which gives the bijection of its vertices with the set $n_i$.
-Looking at a forest of these trees we see that we have the natural number as objects with morphisms being surjections. \end{ex} \begin{ex} We also have $\FSurj^+=\operads_{May}$, which is the Feynman category for May operads.
+Looking at a forest of these trees we see that we have the natural numbers as objects with morphisms being surjections. \end{ex} \begin{ex} We also have $\FSurj^+=\operads_{May}$, which is the Feynman category for May operads.
 Indeed the basic maps (\ref{hypercompeq}) are precisely the composition maps $\gamma$.
-If one is very careful, these are May operads without units.
+To be precise, these are May operads without units.

 \end{ex}